Coherence Branchline:

 Email: christoph.rau@diamond.ac.uk

 OCTOPI (Operando Computed Tomography and Ptychographic Imaging) is the Diamond flagship upgrade of the Imaging (I13-2) and Coherence (I13-1) beamlines.
 It addresses a user community for multi-scale and operando imaging.
-It aims to link the user program and instrumental capabilities, achieveing comparable recording times across three orders of magnitude in resolution.
+It aims to link the user program and instrumental capabilities, achieving comparable recording times across three orders of magnitude in resolution.

-The Diamond Manchester Imaging Branchline operates in two imaging modes:
+The beamline operates in two imaging modes:

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

-Copyright © 2022 Diamond Light Source
+Copyright © Diamond Light Source

 Diamond Light Source Ltd